jibiabraham/nn-episode2/README.md

 1. IDE used was [Android Studio](http://developer.android.com/sdk/installing/studio.html)
 2. [GenyMotion emulator](http://www.genymotion.com/) (Personal use license).
 I would definitely recommend you use this.
 Setup information can be found [here](https://cloud.genymotion.com/page/launchpad/download/).
 You need to register an account to access it.
 3. Build settings can be found at app/build.gradle
+4. Resources have been included in the repo.